applescan/AppreciateYa/README.md

 - Once running, open a browser and open ``http://localhost:3000``
 - If everything was successful, the page will show up.

-### Feature Request
-- I'm working on incorporating an AI chatbot to help user generate a nice kudos messages or suggest user on what to write

 ## Author

 - Website - https://applescan.github.io/Portfolio-Website/